liang-yixuan/iOS-YOLOv5/README.md

 This is a simple iOS application that takes a user selfie and predicts a person's identity.

-The models are trained from the Yolov5 model and are deployed on flask server.
+The models are trained from the Yolov5 model and are deployed using flask backend.